refinedev/refine/documentation/docs/core/hooks/auth/use-update-password/index.md

 ## Usage

-**refine** provides a default 'update password' page, page which handles the update password flow manually.
+**Refine** provides a default 'update password' page, page which handles the update password flow manually.
 If you want to use a custom 'update password' however, you can use the `useUpdatePassword` hook like this:

 ```tsx title="pages/customupdatePasswordPage"